ghacic/sfdc-trigger-framework/README.md

 # Salesforce Trigger Framework

-Triggers should be logicless.
-Putting logic into your triggers creates un-testable, difficult-to-maintain code.
-It's widely accepted that a best-practice is to move trigger logic into a handler class.

-This trigger framework bundles a single **triggerHandler** base class that you can inherit from in all of your trigger handlers.
-The base class includes context-specific methods that are automatically called when a trigger is executed.

-The base class also provides a secondary role as a supervisor for Trigger execution.
-It acts like a watchdog, monitoring trigger activity and providing an api for controlling certain aspects of execution and control flow.

-But the most important part of this framework is that it's minimal and simple to use.

 This trigger framework bundles a single **triggerHandler** base class that you inherit within all of your trigger handlers.
 The base class includes context-specific methods that are automatically called when a trigger is executed.

 The base class also provides a secondary role as a supervisor for Trigger execution.
 It acts like a watchdog, monitoring trigger activity and providing an API for controlling certain aspects of execution and control flow.